anderssv/executable-json-util/README.md

 There are other libraries used as well, but they are only for demo purposes.

+**NOTE:** The Shade plugin might get you into problems with some libraries.
+A friend of mine pointed me in the direction of [Capsule](http://www.capsule.io/) which looks promising.
+You might want to look into that if Shade gives you problmems.
+There are some minor drawbacks to how it does stuff, but I'll certainly keep it at hand.

 # Distribution of the binary

 Hopefully you release your binaries from Maven to some kind of repository.
 That makes it available over HTTP so I